ohenley/ib-ada/readme.md

 - For the time being, as a Canadian, my only API choice without resorting to opening a US corporation is to use Interactive Brokers.

 ## Status
 - First.
 This library should work out of the box as I am using it daily.
 My experience is that it is debugged and quite robust as-is.
 I take the time to mention it because if you did not know yet, few open source pet projects repository actually builds/works.
-You can dig a lot of time trying John Doe(s) projects to realize you are still left cold.
+You can burn a lot of time trying John Doe(s) projects to realize you are still left cold.
 I am just trying to save you time, something nobody did for me while getting acquainted with the 'IB retail stack'.

-- Supports only stocks (STK) related operations of USD and CAD currencies.
+- Supports only stocks (STK) related operations of USD currency.
 My needs.
 See [Limitations](#Limitations) section for more details.
 Expanding to different security types, currencies, etc. should be quite easy.
 At the moment I lack time, incentives and prefer to keep this project lean.
 I plan to add new features as they become needed.
 Why?
 Because the full IB scope is, in my opinion, dubious.

 - Supports only TWS/IB Gateway v978+ and server 152+.